-On the day of inspection, we reviewed patient feedback.
-Patients commented on their positive experience of treatment at the practice.
-Patients said staff were compassionate and understanding when they were in pain, distress or discomfort.
+We reviewed all forms of patient feedback.
+Patients reported staff were compassionate and understanding when they were in pain, distress or discomfort.

 Privacy and dignity

 Staff were aware of the importance of privacy and confidentiality.

 Staff password protected patients' electronic care records and backed these up to secure storage.
 They stored paper records securely.